-Notably, The Zacks Waste Removal Services Industry has a Zacks Industry Rank in the top 14% (36 out of the 250 plus groups).
-This indicates a relatively favorable earnings outlook for the industry.
+Notably, The Zacks Waste Removal Services Industry has a Zacks Industry Rank in the top 40% (100 out of the 250 plus groups).

-Republic Services clearly scores over Waste Management in terms of price performance.
-Shares of Republic Services have gained 19% in a year’s time, outperforming the 12% rise of Waste Management and 10% rise of the industry.
+Waste Management clearly scores over Republic Services in terms of price performance.
+Shares of Waste Management have gained 22.2% in a year’s time, outperforming the 17.8% rise of Republic Services and 16.7% growth of the industry.

 Earnings growth along with stock price gains is often an indication of a company’s strong prospects.

 Republic Services’ earnings for 2019 are projected to grow 6.2% while that of Waste Management are expected to increase 3.6%.
 For 2020, Republic Services’ earnings are expected to grow 5.9% while that of Waste Management are projected to increase 7%.
 Thus, Republic Services has an edge over Waste Management in terms of current-year projected earnings growth.
 Waste Management wins the round in terms of earnings growth projections for the next year.

 The direction of estimate revisions serves as an important pointer when it comes to the price of a stock.

 The Zacks Consensus Estimate for Republic Services’ 2019 earnings inched up 1.2% in the past 60 days.
 For Waste Management, estimates for 2019 moved up 0.5% in the same time frame.

 Earnings Surprise History